 In conclusion we would like to mention, regular calibration is essential to ensure the accuracy and reliability of a CMM machine.
 The calibration frequency of a CMM machine should be determined based on several factors, including industry standards and regulations, frequency of use, environmental factors, and machine age and condition.

-KES Machine Tools has been providing high-quality CMM calibration services in Connecticut since 2000.
+KES Machine LLC has been providing high-quality CMM calibration services in Connecticut since 2000.
 Our team of experts has extensive experience in calibrating CMM machines and can provide you with reliable and accurate results.
 Contact us today for CMM calibration services to maintain the accuracy and reliability of your CMM machine.